How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo apt autoremove firefox --purge -y

-APT pinning allows us to specify the priority of different sources of packages in Ubuntu.
+APT pinning allows us to specify the priority of different packages from different sources in Ubuntu.
 This way, we can prioritize the Firefox Beta over the default priority Snapcraft or the stable Firefox PPA if you imported this PPA previously.
 Instead of using a text editor to do this, we’ll use the echo command to append the necessary configurations directly to the file:

 echo -e "Package: firefox*\nPin: release o=LP-PPA-mozillateam-firefox-next\nPin-Priority: 750\n\nPackage: firefox*\nPin: release o=LP-PPA-mozillateam-ppa\nPin-Priority: 550\n\nPackage: firefox*\nPin: release o=Ubuntu\nPin-Priority: -1" | sudo tee /etc/apt/preferences.d/99-mozillateamppa